gabanox/aws-eks/README.md

     ```sh
     export clusterName=<cluster-name>
+    export AWS_REGION=<my-aws-region>
     ```

 1. Run this command to create a 2 nodes EKS cluster, using `t3.medium` instance type.
 If you would like to change the cluster configuration you can update `eksctl-spinup-cluster.sh` file.

     ```sh
     chmod +x eksctl-spinup-cluster.sh
-    ./eksctl-spinup-cluster.sh $clusterName
+    ./eksctl-spinup-cluster.sh $clusterName $AWS_REGION
     ```

-    Cluster will take 15-20 minutes to fully deploy.
+    Cluster will take 15-20 minutes to fully deploy, do not interrupt the script execution.
 If you see an error message take a look at the CloudFormation template error messages, you may have reached a VPC limit in your region.

 1. Run this command to monitor cluster creation status